 In addition to our own internal processes and governance, Domino's Pizza Group has commissioned independent third-party assurance.
-We engaged PricewaterhouseCoopers LLP ('PwC') to provide limited assurance over selected greenhouse gas emissions data for the year ended 31 December 2021, in accordance with the ISAE3000 and ISAE3410 standards.
-The following metrics have been subject to independent third party assurance:
+We engaged PricewaterhouseCoopers LLP ('PwC') to perform an independent limited assurance engagement on selected greenhouse gas (GHG) emissions data for the year ended 31 December 2022, in accordance with International Standard on Assurance Engagements 3000 (Revised) 'Assurance Engagements other than Audits or Reviews of Historical Financial Information' and International Standard on Assurance Engagements 3410 'Assurance engagements on greenhouse gas statements', issued by the International Auditing and Assurance Standards Board.
+The selected greenhouse gas (GHG) emissions data for the year ended 31 December 2022 includes:

-- Scope 1 CO2e emissions (tCO2e) for all operations - Scope 2 CO2e Location-based emissions (tCO2e) for all operations - Scope 1 and Scope 2 GHG emissions intensity ratio (tCO2e per tonnes of dough produced-Location based) for all operations
+- Scope 1 greenhouse gas emissions tCO2e (all operations) - Scope 2 (location-based) greenhouse gas emissions tCO2e (all operations) - tCO2e per tonnes of dough produced (location-based) (all operations)

-The remainder of this document outlines the criteria and supporting methodologies that have been adopted by Domino's Pizza Group to prepare this selected greenhouse gas emissions data for the year ended 31 December 2021.
+The remainder of this document outlines the criteria and supporting methodologies that have been adopted by Domino's Pizza Group to prepare this selected greenhouse gas emissions data for the year ended 31 December 2022.